saadomaralzoubi/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

 - `.append(value)` adds a new node with the given value to the end of the list.
 - `.insertBefore(value, newVal)` add a new node with the given newValue immediately before the first value node.
 - `.insertAfter(value, newVal)` add a new node with the given newValue immediately after the first value node.
+- kthFromEnd function return the index of the node from right to left in the linked list.